6 Signs You’ve Outgrown Your Field Service Management Software

 6. Poor Usability and Outdated Interface

-Another sign indicated by the outgrown field service management software is an outdated interface and poor usability.
+Another sign of outdated field service management software is poor usability.
 Here is how you can detect this:

-• With its remote attendance marking, employees easily mark their attendance online from the location of their specific task, reducing the time they spend moving to the office just to clock in/out.
+• It lets employees mark their attendance remotely.
+They can punch-in from the location of their specific task, reducing any unnecessary travel to the office.

 • At moments when ad-hoc tasks arrive, the software makes it all convenient for managers to assign it to the right employee.